 Can you swim in Lake Atitlán in November?

-Yes, you can swim in Lake Atitlán in November.
-The water stays cool year round regardless of season, so November does not change the swimming conditions much.
-Ask locally about conditions at your specific village before getting in.
+Yes, you can swim in Lake Atitlán in November, but the water stays cool year round.
+Conditions vary by village and weather, so ask locally before getting in.

-What is the festival in Guatemala in November?
+What should I pack for Guatemala in November?

-What is the most famous festival in Guatemala?
+What is the best month to visit Guatemala?

 Related Reading